Below you can find more information.

 Figure: The locations of the two eddy covariance (EC) stations in Helsinki (Karsisto et al. 2015).
 The 1 km circular areas around the station approximate the source areas for the EC measurements.

-We actively participate to the development of the Surface Urban Energy and Water Balance Scheme SUEWS (Järvi et al. 2011, 2019, Ward et al. 2016) in collaboration with the Prof. Sue Grimmond a the University of Reading.
-The model simulates the energy and water balance components and carbon dioxide surface exchange through the use of commonly measured meteorological variables and information on the surface cover in a neighborhood scale.
+We actively participate to the development of the Surface Urban Energy and Water Balance Scheme SUEWS (Järvi et al. 2011, 2019, Ward et al. 2016) in collaboration with Prof. Sue Grimmond from the University of Reading.
+The model simulates the energy and water balance components, and CO2 surface exchange through the use of commonly measured meteorological variables and information on the surface cover.
 The model is part of the Urban Multi-Scale Environmental Prediction Tool (UMEP, Lindberg et al. 2017).
-Besides model development, we use SUEWS to examine both long- and short-term behavior of the surface balances in different urban areas.
-Current study interests are on carbon dioxide surface exchange and improved parametererisation of particularly the biogenic components in urban areas.
+Besides model development, we use SUEWS to examine both long- and short-term behavior of the surface exchanges in different urban areas (Helsinki, Zurich, Paris, Munich, Beijing, Minneapolis, Swindon,...).
+Current study interests is particularly the potential of urban green areas to sequester carbon from the atmosphere at the same time when regulating heat.
 The current and past research projects are

-We develop and use the Large Eddy Simulation model PALM to examine the flow fields and air quality in Helsinki.
+We develop and use the PALM model system to examine flow fields and air quality in various cities (Helsinki, Paris, Beijing, Malmö).
 We have added the sectional aerosol particle model (SALSA) in PALM so that it can be used to simulate aerosol particle size distribution within complex urban landscapes.
-Current research topics include the impact of urban planning on local air quality in different cities, structure of coastal urban boundary layer, impact of thermal turbulence on local air quality.
-We also further develop the model to include more comprehensive aerosol dynamics.
-Current and past reseach projects are
+Current research topics include the impact of urban planning and increasing amount of electric vehicles on local air quality , structure of coastal urban boundary layer, and impact of thermal turbulence on local air quality.
+Current and past research projects are